 Menopause causing your mood swings becomes evident when you realize that the most common symptoms are irritability and feelings of sadness.

 Other symptoms can include: anxiety, lack of motivation, aggressiveness, trouble concentrating, fatigue, trouble with memory, and of course hot flashes and irregular periods.

 There are ways to deal with menopausal mood swings and your general well-being during this time…

 Try yoga, meditation or find some sort of practice to calm your mind.

 Take a deep breath and know that it will pass.

 Other ways to combat mood swings: stay connected with friends and family, explore hobbies and creative outlets.
 Do puzzles, play games, read; activate that brain.
 Basically, remain engaged and aware and take care of your emotional needs.

 Think about keeping a journal to track your health.

 Menopause causing your mood swings is a reality for women.
 The best thing you can do is stay active, both mentally and physically, listen to your body and plan ahead to take care of yourself.
 Be aware of your body.
 Denial is not a good way to deal with mood swings, anxiety and depression.
-If you suspect that your mood swings are the result of your hormones being out of balance, get tested.
+If you suspect that your mood swings are the result of your hormones being out of balance, order menopause plus test.
 It is better to know, so you can take the action needed to help yourself feel better!